 The procurement of renewable energy credits is limited by an annual procurement budget established through a rate impact cap.
-Specifically, "the total of renewable energy resources procured under the procurement plan for any single year . . . shall be reduced for all retail customers based on the amount necessary to limit the annual estimated average net increase due to the costs of these resources included in the amounts paid by eligible retail customers in connection with electric service to no more than 4.25% of the amount paid per kilowatthour by those customers during the year ending May 31, 2009."71 This amount then "shall be applied to the actual amount of kilowatthours of electricity delivered, or applicable portion of such amount [...] by the electric utility in the delivery year immediately prior to the procurement to all retail customers in its service territory."
-This produces an annual REC procurement budget for the "costs of those resources" in a given year.72
+Specifically, "the total of renewable energy resources procured under the procurement plan for any single year . . . shall be reduced for all retail customers based on the amount necessary to limit the annual estimated average net increase due to the costs of these resources included in the amounts paid by eligible retail customers in connection with electric service to no more than 4.25% of the amount paid per kilowatthour by those customers during the year ending May 31, 2009."74 This amount then "shall be applied to the actual amount of kilowatthours of electricity delivered, or applicable portion of such amount [...] by the electric utility in the delivery year immediately prior to the procurement to all retail customers in its service territory."
+This produces an annual REC procurement budget for the "costs of those resources" in a given year.75

-Through the budgets established under the rate impact cap and the associated tariffs for the collection of funds, the applicable electric utility "shall be entitled to recover all of its costs associated with the procurement of renewable energy credits" under the Plan, including "associated reasonable expenses for implementing the procurement programs, including, but not limited to, the costs of administering and evaluating the Adjustable Block program."73 As a result, annual procurement budgets based only on REC costs would be inaccurate, and some estimate of associated administrative expenses must be included and taken into account.
+Through the budgets established under the rate impact cap and the associated tariffs for the collection of funds, the applicable electric utility "shall be entitled to recover all of its costs associated with the procurement of renewable energy credits" under the Plan, including "associated reasonable expenses for implementing the procurement programs, including, but not limited to, the costs of administering and evaluating the Adjustable Block program."
+As a result, annual procurement

-$^{^{70}}$ Specifically, the IPA's long-term renewable resources procurement plan shall include renewable resource procurement for 100% of retail customer load beginning with the delivery year beginning June 1, 2019, after procuring for an increasing portion of retail customer load for the prior two delivery years.
+$^{^{73}}$ Specifically, the IPA's long-term renewable resources procurement plan shall include renewable resource procurement for 100% of retail customer load beginning with the delivery year beginning June 1, 2019, after procuring for an increasing portion of retail customer load for the prior two delivery years.
 See 20 ILCS 3855/1-75(c)(1)(B).

-71 20 ILCS 3855/1-75(c)(1)(E).
+^{74 20} ILCS 3855/1-75(c)(1)(E).

-$^{^{72}}$ The exception referenced above in Section 1-75(c)(1)(H) serves to reduce available budgets, as "the charges that would otherwise be applicable to the retail customers of the alternative retail electric supplier . . . shall be reduced by the ratio of the quantity of renewable energy credits supplied by the alternative retail electric supplier compared to that supplier's target renewable energy credit quantity."
+$^{^{75}}$ The exception referenced above in Section 1-75(c)(1)(H) serves to reduce available budgets, as "the charges that would otherwise be applicable to the retail customers of the alternative retail electric supplier . . . shall be reduced by the ratio of the quantity of renewable energy credits supplied by the alternative retail electric supplier compared to that supplier's target renewable energy credit quantity."
 Similarly, bill crediting under Section 1-75(c)(1)(R)'s large customer self-direct RPS compliance program serves to reduce available budgets as well.

-73 20 ILCS 3855/1-75(c)(6).
+76 20 ILCS 3855/1-75(c)(6).